 It starts with our product, which is the core of Omnia and only really scalable value driver.
 But everyone can contribute to customer success.
 Marketing, for example, can contribute by targeting the right customers with content that’s really helpful for prospects and related to our product.
 Operations is probably the team that contributes less directly, but also helps in hiring people with the right mindset and facilitating the basics like the office and administration.

-You’ve been at Omnia for about 6 months now, right?
-What do you like about working here, and what’s your vision for the future of Customer Success here?
+What do you like about working at Omnia, and what’s your vision for the future of Customer Success here?

 I like the phase we are in at Omnia because there are clear proof points of success, but also a lot to prove and improve.
 It’s an exhilarating stage in a company’s growth because there are so many things happening at once.